Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 “The US has provided both the military and the diplomatic support that enabled famine to emerge in Gaza,” Jeremy Konyndyk, a former high-ranking USAID official under both Barack Obama and Joe Biden who worked on famine prevention in Yemen and South Sudan, told The Independent.

-This investigation by The Independent chronicles the Biden administration’s repeated failures to act forcefully in response to months of warnings of a looming famine.
+This investigation chronicles the Biden administration’s repeated failures to act forcefully in response to months of warnings of a looming famine.
 Those failures continue to this day.

 Children are the most at risk